Frequently Asked Questions

 Impetigo (Bacterial Infection)

-A fungal infection, also called mycosis, is a skin disease caused by a fungus.
-There are millions of species of fungi.
-They live in the dirt, on plants, on household surfaces, and on your skin.
-Sometimes, they can lead to skin problems like rashes or bumps.
+A fungus is what causes a fungal infection, also known as mycosis, which is a skin condition.
+Fungi come in millions of different species.
+They can be found living in the mud, on plants, household items, and even on your skin.
+They can occasionally cause skin conditions like rashes or pimples.

 Diffuse Hair Loss